Yumi: History

-From the end of the Heian period to the beginning of the Kamakura period (1185–1333), the (三枚打弓, sanmaiuchi no yumi) was developed, and bamboo was glued not only on the front side but also on the reverse side of the yumi.
-In the late Kamakura period, the shape of the bow became more asymmetrical, with the upper part bent from the lower part, so that it resembled a modern bow, further increasing the range and power of the yumi.
+At the end of the Heian period to the beginning of the Kamakura period (1185–1333), the (三枚打弓, sanmaiuchi no yumi) was developed, and bamboo was glued not only on the front side, but also on the reverse of the yumi.
+In the late Kamakura period, the shape of the bow became more asymmetrical, with the upper part bent from the lower part, so that it resembled the modern bow, further increasing the range and power of the yumi.

-From the middle of the Heian period, the (籐弓, tōyumi) style of yumi, in which rattan was wrapped around a laminated-structure yumi to improve its elasticity and sturdiness, became popular.
-The (重籐, shigetō yumi) style yumi in particular was the strongest weapon of the Kamakura period, with a maximum range of 400 m and an effective range of 80 m that could inflict fatal wounds on targets.
-There are more than 20 varieties of shigetō yumi, depending on how and where on the bow the rattan is wound.
-In the Muromachi period (1336–1573), the shigetō yumi went from its luxurious exterior to a piece of equipment that symbolized the rank of commander.
+In the middle of the Heian period, the (籐弓, tōyumi) style of yumi – in which rattan was wrapped around a laminated-structure yumi to improve its elasticity and sturdiness – became popular.
+The (重籐, shigetō yumi) style yumi in particular was considered the strongest weapon of the Kamakura period, with a maximum range of 400 m and an effective range of 80 m, at which it could inflict fatal wounds on targets.
+There are more than 20 varieties of shigetō yumi, depending on the manner in which the rattan is wound on the bow.
+In the Muromachi period (1336–1573), the shigetō yumi became a symbol of the rank of commander.

-During the Kamakura period, when the samurai class came to power, kyūjutsu (archery) became more and more popular, especially the three types of mounted archery: yabusame, inuoumono, and kasagake.
+During the Kamakura period, when the samurai class came to power, kyūjutsu (archery) expereinced an increase in popularity, particularly the three kinds of mounted archery: yabusame, inuoumono, and kasagake.

-The (四方竹弓, shihodake no yumi) was developed during the Muromachi period, and bamboo was used on the side of the bow to increase its range and power.
+During the Muromachi period the (四方竹弓, shihodake no yumi) developed further on the concept of the (伏竹弓, fusedake no yumi), with bamboo being used on the side of the bow to increase its range and power still further.

-During the Sengoku period (1467–1615), the (弓胎弓, higoyumi) used in modern kyūdō was developed, completing the original form of the Japanese bow now known around the world.
+The (弓胎弓, higoyumi), used in modern kyūdō, was developed during the Sengoku period (1467–1615), representing the original form of the Japanese bow now known around the world.
 The characteristic of the bow is that it has a greatly changed laminated structure from the conventional bow.
 The core of the structure is about four pieces of bonded bamboo, with bamboo glued to the front side and the other side and wood glued to the sides.
 This improved the range and power of the bow and enabled it to shoot through targets 132 m away in the Sanjusangen-do archery contest, Tōshiya, a famous event still held today.
 Research on yajiri (arrowheads) was actively conducted to enhance their killing ability, and yajiri of various shapes were developed.
 During this period, the tanegashima was mass-produced by Japanese swordsmiths, and mobilized ashigaru (foot soldiers) used them to exert tremendous power on the battlefield.
 However, because tanegashima took a long time to load, were inconvenient in rainy weather when damp gunpowder would not fire, and utterly lacked subtlety in use due to their extraordinary noisiness, the yumi did not go out of fashion and continued to be used as an important military force on the battlefield.

-When Japanese society became more peaceful in the Edo period (1603–1867), the spirituality and decorativeness of the yumi became important, and kyūjutsu developed as a samurai's way of doing things.
+When Japanese society entered into a period of relative peace in the Edo period (1603–1867), the spirituality and decorativeness of the yumi became important, and kyūjutsu developed as a samurai's way of doing things.